 Olajumoke Adenowo (born 1968) is one of Nigeria’s most prominent architects.
-She was admitted at the age of 14 to study Architecture ate the University of Ife, where she also completed her postgraduate studies gaining an MSc in Architecture.
+She was admitted at the age of 14 to study Architecture at the University of Ife, where she also completed her postgraduate studies gaining an MSc in Architecture.
 In 1994 Adenowo founded AD Consulting, where she is now Principal Partner.
 In parallel to growing AD Consulting as Nigeria’s leading architectural practice, she has started Awesome Treasures, a philanthropic foundation focused on working with disadvantaged women and children.
 She is also known as an author, broadcaster and public speaker.
 In 2018 she was invited to be one of the judges of the prestigious Cartier Women’s Initiative Award.
+In 2019, Olajumoke Adenowo was appointed as a Visiting Professor at the Technische Universitat Munchen (TUM) in Germany.
+She was honored as a Laureate and a Guest Scientist at the Chair of Theory, History of Architecture and Art & Design arm of the university’s Department of Architecture.
+This program is established in collaboration with the Bavarian Ministry of Education.

 As an architect Adenowo’s portfolio includes a host of multi-national and Nigerian clients including Coca Cola, L’Oreal, The Nigerian Stock Exchange, Sterling Bank Plc and Intercontinental Bank Plc.